 Before our Ruaha safari we were told to prepare ourselves for baobabs and elephants.
 Within our first hour in the park that statement was evident.
 The park has more baobab trees in it than we have seen in all the parks we traveled to combined.

 When I asked our guide, Jon, why this was he exclaimed that it was because of the high elevation.
 The constant sighting of baobab trees makes for a photogenic and picturesque African safari.

 Because of the many rivers, Ruaha National Park has a rich and diverse wildlife population.
 As far as animals go, Ruaha National Park has four animals of the big five.

 While they are absent of rhino, the park is the only park that has the lesser kudu species.
 You can also find rhone, sable, eland, impala, gazelle, reedbuck, hartebeest, and klipspringer antelope here.

-The park also has enormous prides of lions, herds of elephant, hyenas, and a healthy leopard and cheetah population.
-With all the rivers Nile crocodile and hippo are abundant.
+The park also has an enormous amount of lions, elephants, hyenas, and a healthy leopard and cheetah population.
+Then throw in all of the rivers Nile crocodile and hippo are abundant.

 It is easiest to spot wildlife in the dry season.
 During the dry season, animals gather around water points.
 The decrease in foliage makes wildlife viewing easier.
 The dry season lasts from late June to October with the last rains ending in April.

 We visited during the first week of June and although it was tough to spot game from the thick bush, we still had excellent sightings.
 The effects of the impending dry season were on full display.